OSGConnect/OUTDATED-tutorial-python-virtualenv/README.md

 ## Overview

-In this tutorial, we learn how to create a Python virtualenv and utilize the virtualenv to run a python calculations on the OSG.
-As an example, we a virtual environment that holds  NLTK (Natural Language Tool Kit) library.
-We also see how to run an NLTK analysis on a remote worker machine.
+In this tutorial, we learn (1) how to create a Python virtualenv and (2) how to utilize the virtualenv in running a python calculation on the OSG.
+As an example, we create a virtual environment that holds  NLTK (Natural Language Tool Kit) library and  see how to run an NLTK analysis on a remote worker machine.

 ## Tutorial files